What is Customer Retention Rate in B2B SaaS

 What is a Good Customer Retention Rate?

-Customer retention rates differ from industry to industry because each sector has unique challenges and customer expectations.
+Good customer retention rates vary across industries because each sector faces unique challenges and customer expectations.

 For example, businesses like Netflix, which is in the media industry, often benefit from high engagement but face fierce competition, while brands like Verizon, which falls within telecommunications, rely on long-term contracts to keep customers.